 - Meaning-for-Meaning translation, NKJV: "For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life."

 - Paraphrase translation, MSG: "This is how much God loved the world: He gave his Son, his one and only Son.
 And this is why: so that no one need be destroyed; by believing in him, anyone can have a whole and lasting life.
 God didn’t go to all the trouble of sending his Son merely to point an accusing finger, telling the world how bad it was.
 He came to help, to put the world right again.
 Anyone who trusts in him is acquitted; anyone who refuses to trust him has long since been under the death sentence without knowing it.
 And why?
 Because of that person’s failure to believe in the one-of-a-kind Son of God when introduced to him."

 Which is Best?

-With all the context for the types of translations of the Bible that are available, we may be left asking, "Which is the best Bible translation?"
-The truth is that there isn't one "best" literal translation.
-Which english translation you prefer will depend heavily on your Bible study needs, your familiarity with holy scripture, and personal preference (see best Bible studies for men and women alike).
+With all the context for the types of modern translations of the Bible that are available, we may be left asking, "Which is the best Bible translation?"
+The truth is that there isn't one "best" translation.
+Which translation you prefer will depend heavily on your Bible study needs, your familiarity with scripture, and personal preference (see Best Bible Studies for Men and Women alike).
 The most important thing is that you find a Bible that encourages you to be actively in the Word.
-If you're unsure which translation or translation type will be the best fit for you, try a few out!
-Read the King James Version (KJV) or the New Living Translation (NLT) or the English Standard Version (ESV).
+If you're unsure which translation or actual translation type will be the best fit for you, try a few out!
+Read the King James Bible Version (KJV) or the New Living Translation (NLT) or the English Standard Version (ESV).
 Figure out what you like and what you don't!